- Specialist Mortgage Advisers

 If you can’t or decide not to port your mortgage, you have the option to either do a product transfer with your existing lender or consider remortgaging with a new lender.
 Transferring to a new mortgage product with your current lender will not necessarily mean that you avoid paying early exit fees.

 In order to benefit from remortgaging, choosing the right time is very important.
+It is also advisable to visit http://larsadditions.com site in order to find experienced home architect in California.
 In some circumstances, such as if you only owe a small amount on your existing mortgage or the exit fees are very high, the remortgage fees will outweigh any financial benefits.

 Does the value of your current or new home affect your options?